chengwei-zheng/EditableNeRF_cvpr23/README.md

     pip install pyvistaqt
     pip install pyqt5

-Then run GUI by
+Then run GUI by:

     python GUI_qt.py

 The current version of GUI only supports scenes containing one keypoint.
-For editing a scene containing multiple keypoints, please follow the comments in `encode_metadata()` from [evaluation.py](https://github.com/chengwei-zheng/EditableNeRF_cvpr23/blob/main/editablenerf/evaluation.py)
+For editing a scene containing multiple keypoints, please follow the comments in `encode_metadata()` from [evaluation.py](https://github.com/chengwei-zheng/EditableNeRF_cvpr23/blob/main/editablenerf/evaluation.py).

 ## Citing